aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>21</sup>&nbsp;in those days, while Mordekhai sat in the king’s gate, two of the king’s chamberlains, Bigthan and Teresh, of those that kept the door, were wroth, and sought to lay hands on the king Aḥashverosh. <sup>22</sup>&nbsp;And the thing became known to Mordekhai, who told it unto Esther the queen; and Esther told the king thereof in Mordekhai’s name.
+ <sup>21</sup>&nbsp;in those days, while Mordekhai sat in the king’s gate, two of the king’s chamberlains, Bigtan and Teresh, of those that kept the door, were wroth, and sought to lay hands on the king Aḥashverosh. <sup>22</sup>&nbsp;And the thing became known to Mordekhai, who told it unto Esther the queen; and Esther told the king thereof in Mordekhai’s name.
 </div></td> </tr>